Pinjara Khubsurti Ka: Plot

 Mayura disguises herself as a nurse for Tara's treatment and enters Omkar's house.
 When Mayura rescues Tara.
 Mayura bonds with Tara as Omkar investigates Mayura's identity.

 Mayura plans to escape with Tara after finding her passport.
 In an attempt to take Tara away from Omkar, Mayura convinces her to go on a trip.
 When Mayura and Tara are caught by the police, Omkar refuses to lodge an FIR against her, but warns her to stay away from his daughter.

 Omkar's mother learns that Mayura is not in the hospital and warns her son.
 When Omkar takes Tara to the hospital for a checkup, Mayura plots to kidnap her child.
 Omkar accuses Mayura of Tara's disappearance and plans to have her arrested.
 Mayura removes her disguise and leaves Omkar in utter shock.
 As Omkar takes Tara away, Mayura sits on a strike in front of his house.
 Later, Mayura reveals images of her marriage in front of the media, one of which is found by Tara.

 With the start of a 14-day trial for custody, Tara reciprocates the emotional bond for her mother.
 Mayura wants Tara to enroll in school, but Omkar wants Tara to take online classes to protect her from the outside world and tries to scare her from enrolling.
 When Omkar and his goons invade Mayura's house, she stealthily escapes with Tara, but falls unconscious from an injury.
 After Mayura secures Tara, she seeks help from Vishakha, who advises her to work on herself and improve her lifestyle.
 Omkar visits Vishakha and asks her to reveal Mayura's address, but she refuses.
 Enraged by her refusal, Omkar threatens to burn down Vishakha's office.
 Omkar tries to warn Mayura but fails miserably.
 He pretends to be blind and tries to convince Mayura about Vishakha.
-The police find Vishakha's body, and despite all the clues pointing towards Omkar's involvement, Mayura defends him.Mega, Mayura's sister goes to the house disguised as a maid and plans to help Omkar to get paid.
+The police find Vishakha's body, and despite all the clues pointing towards Omkar's involvement, Mayura defends him.
+Megha, Mayura's sister goes to the house disguised as a maid and plans to help Omkar to get paid.
 But Mayura suspects her and later finds out about Omkar's plans to recapture Tara.
 When Omkar is found with suspicious objects at the crime scene, he is arrested by the police.
 He escapes from the police station but is hit by the ACP's car.
 Mayura lashes out at Raghav when he tries to keep her away from Omkar, which infuriates him.
 Vishakha is revealed to be alive and conspiring with Raghav.
 When Omkar tries to fight back, Vishakha threatens him with his family being held hostage.
 Mayura and Omkar escape from captivity and flee, but Vishakha kills Omkar and Mayura with a sword.